danx123/macan-audio-player/README.md

 ---

-## 📝 Changelog v7.8.0
+## 📝 Changelog v7.8.2
 Fixes & Enhancements
-Playlist Insertion Logic: Fixed an issue where new tracks added via the "Add File(s)" button or drag-and-drop were always appended to the end of the list.
+- Playlist Insertion Logic: Fixed an issue where new tracks added via the "Add File(s)" button or drag-and-drop were always appended to the end of the list.
 New files are now inserted directly below the currently playing track for improved queue management.
-Playlist Multi-Selection: Enabled extended selection (Shift + Ctrl) in the playlist widget, allowing users to select and manage multiple tracks simultaneously.
+- Playlist Multi-Selection: Enabled extended selection (Shift + Ctrl) in the playlist widget, allowing users to select and manage multiple tracks simultaneously.
+- Fixed Multiple Remove Track

 ---